-In 2020 Australia's Royal Commission into National Natural Disasters was established in response to the bushfires of 2019-2020, in recognition of the devastating 'loss of life, property and wildlife and environmental destruction'.
-The Royal Commission noted
+In 2020 Australia's Royal Commission into National Natural Disasters was established in response to the bushfires of 2019-2020, in recognition of the devastating 'loss of life, property and wildlife and environmental destruction'.8 The Royal Commission noted that Australia endured the worst wildfire season in recorded history with 33 lives lost, over 3,000 homes destroyed, and an estimated three billion animals killed or displaced.
+Air quality was ten times hazardous levels in Melbourne, Canberra and Sydney.
+As communities recovered and rebuilt from the crisis, impacts were also noted on mental health.

-Key observations on air pollution from Australia's Royal Commission into National Natural Disaster Management Arrangements (also known as the Bushfire Royal Commission)
+Key observations on air pollution from Australia's Royal Commission into National Natural Disaster Management Arrangements (also known as the Bushfire Royal Commission)8

 "The unprecedented 2019-20 Australian bushfires ... saw intense smoke and air pollution hit areas of Australia.
-While the immediate threat to life has passed, the long-term impacts on our health are not yet fully known."
-9
+While the immediate threat to life has passed, the long-term impacts on our health are not yet fully known."9